ledongthuc/ledongthuc.github.io/content/posts/retry_strategies.md

 With the development of microservices, software as a service and cloud nowadays, network communication between components or services is the most important part of software development.
 But more network communications, we faced more network problems while developing the system.

 Retry is one of the solutions to handle these problems.
-If system got an fails action, system can do it again.
+If the system got fails action, the system can do it again.
 There is the main idea of any retry strategy.

 Let's take a look at common retry strategies and their benefits when applying them.